 27. Visit the Bukchon Hanok Village – This is a major tourist spot where you can see

-28. Visit the magical Harry Potter theme café in Seoul – a Harry Potter themed café has recently opened in Hongdae.
+28. Visit the magical Harry Potter theme café in Seoul – a Harry Potter-themed café has recently opened in Hongdae.
 Relive the magical moments of Harry’s world through the King’s cross café.
 This 5-floor themed café would be a treat for fans of the boy who lived.
-Read my review on this café…
+Read my review of this café…

 29. Be amazed by the War Museum of Korea – this museum is massive as it showcases a collection of vehicles, tanks, airplanes, weaponry, all related to the Korean war.
 The museum was established to commemorate the patriotic endeavors of those who have sacrificed their lives to help the country during the war.